 Practical approaches to inclusion

-Bourton & District u3a will make sure all new members are aware of our policies and procedures in relation to equality, diversity and inclusion and accessibility as well as the Member Code of Conduct Bourton & District u3a will make reasonable adjustments and take practical steps to ensure a wide range of people can participate in our activities and meetings.
+Bourton & District u3a will make sure all new members are aware of our policies and procedures in relation to equality, diversity and inclusion and accessibility as well as the Member Code of Conduct.
+Bourton & District u3a will make reasonable adjustments and take practical steps to ensure a wide range of people can participate in our activities and meetings.
 This may include:

 Consideration given to the time of day of meetings and their location.